Armouring of a frictional interface by mechanical noise: Concluding remarks

 \section{Concluding remarks}

 Our central result is that $P(x) \sim x^2 P_w(x)$ in our toy model.
 For a disorder $P_w(w) \sim w^k$ we thus find $P(x) \sim x^{k + 2}$.
 We expect this result to qualitatively apply to generic depinning systems in the presence of inertia.
-In particular they are qualitatively (but not quantitatively) consistent with our previous empirical observations $\theta \simeq 2.5$ for $k = 1$ \cite{deGeus2019} and $\theta \simeq 1.4$ for $k = 0.2$.
+In particular, they are qualitatively (but not quantitatively) consistent with our previous empirical observations $\theta \simeq 2.5$ for $k = 1$ \cite{deGeus2019} and $\theta \simeq 1.4$ for $k = 0.2$.
 A plausible limitation of our approach is underlined by the following additional observation: in Ref.~\cite{deGeus2019}, it was found that for $x$ to be small, the stopping well was typically small (by definition), but also that the next well had to be small.
-Such correlations can exist only if the degree of freedom considered had visited the next well, before coming back and stopping.
+Such correlations can exist only if the degree of freedom had visited the next well, before coming back and stopping.
 This scenario cannot occur in our simple description where the particle only moves forward, except when it oscillates in its final well.
+This implies that elastic interactions have to be considered in order to obtain a quantitative agreement with our previous observations.